microsoft/OnDemandMLflowTrainAndServe/README.md

 ## Architecture

-The sample consist of 3 separate services, that communicate over REST APIs.
+The sample consists of 3 separated services, that communicate over REST APIs.
 The services are deployed on an Azure Kubernetes Cluster.

 ![Architecture Diagram](images/architecture.png)